icapps/android-tiles/README.md

 ##How to

-1) Go to terminal
+1) Install the APK on your device

+2) Connect your device to your laptop, which has the Android SDK tools installed.
+Make sure the developer options and USB debugging on your device are on.

-2) Navigate to your folder containing the ADB (SDK/platform-tools/)
+3) Open terminal and navigate to your folder containing the ADB (SDK/platform-tools/)

-3) Execute the following:
+4) Execute the following:

     adb shell "pm grant com.icapps.tiles android.permission.WRITE_SECURE_SETTINGS"

-4) Install the APK on your device
+5) Open your quick settings and edit the tiles.
+You should see 2 new suggestions.